apache/opendal/website/docs/contributing/reference/setup_gpg.md

 ## Check whether the key is created successfully

-Uploading takes about one minute, after that, you can check by your email at the corresponding keyserver.
+Uploading takes about one minute; after that, you can check by your email at the corresponding keyserver.

 Uploading keys to the keyserver is mainly for joining a [Web of Trust](https://infra.apache.org/release-signing.html#web-of-trust).

-## Add your gpg public key to the KEYS document
+## Add your GPG public key to the KEYS document

 :::info

-SVN is required for this step.
+`SVN` is required for this step.

 :::